 Medications — Women with IBD often require medications to control their disease.
 Some of these medications are probably safe during pregnancy and breastfeeding.
 In other cases, there is not enough information about the medication to determine if they are safe or not.
 Women who take one or more of these medications during pregnancy should discuss their concerns with a healthcare provider.
 They should also understand the risk to the pregnancy of stopping medications and having a significant flare.
 A flare can be more risky than some medications.

 ●Sulfasalazine – Women who wish to become pregnant can continue taking sulfasalazine during pregnancy and while breastfeeding.
 Sulfasalazine does not increase the risk of any complications of pregnancy or birth defects.
 Folic acid 2 mg/day should be taken with sulfasalazine.

 ●Antibiotics – Antibiotics are frequently required in the treatment of Crohn disease and are sometimes used for people with UC.
 The most common antibiotics used for treatment of IBD are ciprofloxacin and metronidazole.
-Short courses of metronidazole are probably safe for use during pregnancy, but metronidazole should be avoided in the first trimester.
+Short courses of metronidazole are probably safe for use during pregnancy, including the first trimester.
 However, ciprofloxacin is not recommended for pregnant or breastfeeding women.
 Amoxicillin-clavulanic acid is a low risk alternative antibiotic during pregnancy.

 ●5-aminosalicylate (5-ASA) drugs – Studies suggest that the 5-ASA drugs are safe when taken during pregnancy and breastfeeding and that women should continue taking these drugs during this time.
 However, women who take 5-ASA medications should speak to their clinician before trying to conceive.
 One brand, Asacol HD, has dibutyl phthalate (DBP) in the coating, which is not safe for use during pregnancy.
 The manufacturer of Asacol HD is changing the preparation to no longer include DBP, but until that is complete, patients should be switched to a different 5-ASA during pregnancy.